 5. Collaborate with stakeholders

 Involve key stakeholders across your business when deciding on an approach and assessing suppliers.
 Encouraging collaboration with your peers removes fear, gets everyone on board and keeps you all moving in the same direction.
 The same goes for providers too.
 Treat them like a partner and involve them in your goals and planning.
-Not only will you get the best out of them but it’ll help shape the direction you take.
+Not only will you get the best out of them but they’ll help shape the direction you take.
 Consider providers that include risk/reward commercial agreements – that way investment is tied to success through shared goals.

 6. Be agile